danielfm/danielfm.github.io/_drafts/five-months-of-kubernetes.md

 The first obvious advantage is that it's very easy to create and destroy clusters without leaving anything silently hanging around.

-Another feature is that, unlike kube-up, you can create clusters in existing VPCs so all services hosted in Kubernetes have access to other existing AWS-hosted services, such as [relational databases][rds], right off the bat.
+Another feature is that, unlike kube-up, you can create a cluster in an existing VPC so all services running in Kubernetes have access to your existing AWS resources - such as [relational databases][rds] - right off the bat.

 In fact, you can run multiple clusters at the same time in the same VPC.
 This has a nice side-effect in which you can treat each cluster as an immutable